Continuous Positive Airway Pressure (CPAP)

 Masks come in different shapes and sizes

 Masks come in different shapes and sizes - they may just cover the nose, or both the nose and mouth.
 A small cap and straps hold the mask in place.
-A member of the health team caring for your child will make sure that the mask fits comfortably.
+A member of the child health team caring for your child will make sure that the mask fits comfortably.
 They will set up the machine so that it's right for your child.
 They will also teach you how to fit the mask and manage the machine at home.

 What are the benefits of CPAP for my child?